 The Art Institute was exhausting, so it was the perfect opportunity to grab a late lunch!
 There are so many eateries around the museum, take your pick!
 Unfortunately, we were too hungry to look into what the best place to eat would be so we just walked into the first restaurant we saw.
 We’ve heard great things about Russian Tea Time and Oasis Cafe, a Mediterranean restaurant you can find by walking through a jewelry store on Wabash.

 Like most major US cities, every district seems to be packed with restaurants and bars.
-Logan Square in Chicago was no different.
+Logan Square, where we stayed in an Airbnb, was no different.
 There were even a couple local breweries in this area.
 If you have a chance to eat/drink at Revolution Brewing then take it!
 The beer is really good and the menu and atmosphere make for a great night out.
 If craft beer isn’t your thing and you love Italian food then Buona Terra is a must!
 Their ravioli stuffed with veal is divine.

 Day 2: Brookfield Zoo, Deep Dish Pizza, and Shakespeare on the Pier!